-In September 2021, we launched our Green Finance Framework which follows the International Capital Market Association ("ICMA") 2021 Green Bond Principles4 and the Loan Market Association ("LMA") 2021 Green Loan Principles5.
+In September 2021, we launched our Green Finance Framework, which we updated in March 2024.
+Our Green Finance Framework follows the International Capital Market Association ('ICMA') 2021 Green Bond Principles ('GBP'), including the updated Appendix I of June 2022 and the LMA/APLMA/LSTA 2023 Green Loan Principles ('GLP').